What Tax Returns Must The Executor File?

 State Inheritance Tax

 A few states impose inheritance taxes; the federal government does not.
-It's not a tax on the entire estate.
-Instead, certain beneficiaries must pay tax based on the value of what they inherit.
+It’s not a tax on the estate.
+It’s a tax on the people who inherit from the estate.
+Certain beneficiaries must pay taxes based on the value of what they inherit.

-The executor is generally responsible for filing an inheritance tax return, and the executor may not be able to close the probate case without showing that all inheritance taxes have been paid.
-There is only one return per deceased person, even if there are multiple inheritors who owe tax.
-If there's no personal representative for the estate, it is the legal responsibility of the beneficiaries to file the return and pay the inheritance tax.
+The executor is generally responsible for filing an inheritance tax return, and the executor might not be able to close the probate case without showing that all inheritance taxes have been paid.
+There's only one return per deceased person, even if there are multiple inheritors who owe taxes.
+If there’s no personal representative for the estate, it is the legal responsibility of the beneficiaries to file the return and pay the inheritance tax.

 Trust Income Tax

-If you're the trustee of a trust as well as an executor, you may need to file state and federal income tax returns for the trust as well.
+If you’re the trustee of a trust of a deceased person as well as the executor, you might need to file state and federal income tax returns for the trust if it's generating income.
 A return will be required if the trust receives at least a minimum amount of income (set by federal and state law).
-If you're handling a simple living trust and can wrap it up quickly after the death, you probably won't need to file income tax returns for the trust.
+If you’re handling a simple living trust and can wrap it up quickly after the death, you probably won’t need to file income tax returns for the trust.

 Getting Tax Forms